Alt text, short for alternative text, is a description added to images on social media.

-While alt text doesn’t directly impact visibility, it can indirectly improve accessibility, user experience, and engagement.
+While it doesn’t directly impact visibility, it can indirectly improve accessibility, user experience, and engagement.
 This can potentially lead to better performance.

-Yes, users can utilize alt text to provide additional context, inject humor, or even convey short messages.
+Yes, users can utilize it to provide additional context, inject humor, or even convey short messages.
 However, it’s important to strike a balance between creativity and clarity.

-Yes, users should use alt text for all images, regardless of the content.
+Yes, users should use it for all images, regardless of the content.
 Visually impaired users should have access to the same range of content experiences as other users.